Dealing with Halloween Fears & Memories in Children

 Halloween is right around the corner, and is inescapable for most children and adults.
 While it certainly is a time for kids, more and more Halloween has become an adult holiday.
-This interest from adults changes the holidays drastically, and makes things scarier for children.
+This interest from adults changes the dynamic drastically, and can make things much scarier for children.
 Children will encounter monsters, ghosts, and ghouls; and whether it is the first time or the fifth, children will get scared.
 Here are seven things you can do to help your child have a good experience on Halloween in order to build positive memories.

 - Practice gradual desensitization.
 Expose your child to masks, decorations, and make up gradually so they can learn at a slow pace that these things are not real.